 Thanks to advancements in technology, modern devices weigh around 30g in comparison to the first implantable pacemaker that weighed 180g.
 They’re now the size of matchbooks, and the longevity in battery means they’ll last for about ten years.
 There is also progress being made in remote technology to help monitor the pacemaker device in patients as well.

 Considerable progress has been made with the pacemaker over a course of a few decades, which wouldn’t have been possible without the ability to create smaller and more effective devices that make it less invasive for the body to accept.
-Thanks to micromanufacturing, the future of pacemakers looks promising.
+This progress parallels the ongoing advancements in other sectors of healthcare, such as the rise of concierge medicine, which prioritizes personalized patient care.
+Thanks to developments like micromanufacturing in the field of cardiology and similar innovations in healthcare service, the future of pacemakers and overall patient care looks promising.